 History of bilateral relations

 Before and during the Second World War, a number of famous Polish exiles found refuge in Switzerland.
-Between 1939 and 1945, Switzerland also received and interned some 13,000 Polish servicemen who were members of the French army and had crossed the border to escape the German Wehrmacht.
+Between 1939 and 1945, Switzerland also received and interned some 13,000 Polish servicemen.
+They had been enlisted in the French army and entered Swiss territory in order to escape the German advance.